ajgifford/keepwatching-doc/pages/home.md

 - **Use Statistics**: Monitor your completion rates to avoid overwhelming your watchlist

 ### Navigation Shortcuts:
-- **Direct Links**: Click statistics cards for quick filtered views
 - **Episode Links**: Click episode titles to jump directly to show details
+- **Movie Links**: Click movie titles to jump directly to movie details
 - **Section Headers**: Use section headers as navigation shortcuts

 ### Profile Optimization: